 Life insurance can be one of those things that you don’t want to think about.
 Contemplating what happens if you were to “buy the farm” isn’t the most fun imaginative exercise.
 Plus, it’s pretty boring.
 I almost hate to be writing about it, but it is very important to take a few minutes at some point in your life to ensure that your life insurance is set up the way you want it.

 As a military servicemember, you must realize that your job is dangerous and the unexpected can happen, even to young, healthy soldiers, sailors, airmen, or marines.
 Insuring yourself will help loved ones with expenses in the case of your untimely death and provide some financial security for them in troubling times.

 Even if you are single, you should consider low cost life insurance.
 You can designate anyone you want as a beneficiary, to receive the payment in the case of your premature death.
 Dying while on military service will automatically generate a $100,000 “death gratuity” to your family to cover funeral expenses.

 What to Look for in a Military Life Insurance Policy

-Because of the nature of your work, a regular life insurance policy may not provide adequate coverage for you.
+Because of the nature of your work, a regular life insurance policy like those available at may not provide adequate coverage for you.
 Many civilian life insurance policies do not cover aviation accidents, terrorism, or deaths caused by war, which is exactly what you’re trying to insure yourself against.